cjj25/Yi-RTS3903N-RTSPServer/README.md

 # RTSPServer for RTS3903N based YI Cameras
 *While this repo is focused on Yi based cameras, it should compile and run on any RTS3903N based camera!*

+## Important: Read all instructions on this page, not all devices work straight away.
 ## Background
 It took many hours of research to put this together.
 The SDK was very hard to find, and I luckily stumbled across it by finding similar cameras (TP Link) that had shared the source due to GPL requirements.